DusanLesan/selx/README.md

-# sx4
+# selx

-`sx4` is a simple X11 rectangle selection tool, meant to be a smaller alternative to [`slop`][slop].
+`selx` is a simple X11 rectangle selection tool, meant to be a smaller alternative to [`slop`][slop].

 Some key features: